darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 We point out that these two are not mutually exclusive.
 One may discuss observational results obtained in previous sections by considering their astrophysical implications, and using concepts, outside of the primary observational context.
 Indeed, this is done often.
 We are not sure why the referee thinks this is not permissible.

-In any case, we have renamed the section, and the one after it.
-If this statement is intended to improve the paper, we would appreciate if the referee could specify concretely what exactly we have been unclear about, so that we can clarify those points.
+Since the referee appears to principally object to the name of the section, we will be happy to rename it if they could provide constructive alternatives.
+If this statement is intended to improve the paper, we would also appreciate if the referee could specify concretely what exactly we have been unclear about, so that we can clarify those points.

 > - The flow of Section 4 is as confusing as the layout of the whole papers: the order of presentation is often illogical, most often incomplete, and therefore unclear.